explainers-by-googlers/html-fullscreen-without-a-gesture/HOWTO.md

 # How to experiment with HTML Fullscreen Without A Gesture in Chrome

-A prototype of the proposal may be available in Chrome M123.
+A prototype of the proposal is available in Chrome M124.

 **This is intended for experimentation purposes and is subject to change.**